-In 2022, the Group successfully continued implementing its development strategy which involved objectives such as a substantial expansion of the network, modernisation of filling stations and providing consistently high quality of products and services to its customers, and also extending support to Latvian producers by presenting them an opportunity to place their products in stores of VIRŠI.
+In 2022, the Group successfully continued implementing its development strategy which involved objectives such as a substantial expansion of the network, modernisation of filling is engaged in wholesale and retail sale of oil products and retail stations and providing consistently high quality of products and services to its customers, and also extending support to Latvian producers by presenting them an opportunity to place their products in stores of VIRŠI.
 The Group's objective from 2021 has been to become a fully-fledged energy company offering its clients an opportunity to purchase electricity and other energy products.

 The financial results of the reporting period are strong and indicate substantial growth.
 Compared to 2021, turnover has increased by 70% or EUR 154.2 million, which was driven by further expansion and modernisation of the network of filling stations, the development of the product range in convenience stores, the dynamics of the fuel market, and the development of the Group's energy segment.
 The retail market of fuel in Latvia decreased by 0.7% in 2022 in terms of tonnes sold, while the Group's turnover grew by 7.2%.
 At the end of 2021, the Group operated 65 service stations, while at the end of 2022 - 70, the Group convincingly continued to grow its loyal customer base.
 Net sales in convenience stores increased by 18.4% or EUR 6.1 million.
 In 2022, the Group's energy business segment grew significantly, reaching net sales of EUR 24.9 million (2021: EUR 0.2 million, first year of operation).
-Net profit reached EUR 10 370 034, which is 57% more than in 2021, and net operating profit margin\ was 2.8% (2021: 3.0%).
-EBITDA\\ amounted to EUR 12 308 030 (2021: EUR 9 694 065), an increase of 27% y-o-y.
+Net profit reached EUR 10 310 973, which is 56% more than in 2021, and net operating profit margin was 2.7% (2021: 3.0%).
+EBITDA amounted to EUR 12 320 312 (2021: EUR 9 694 065), an increase of 27% y-o-y.

-(\ Net operating profit margin - ratio calculated Profit of the reporting year dividing by Net sales;
+( Net operating profit margin - ratio calculated Profit of the reporting year dividing by Net sales;

-\\ EBITDA - Profit for the reporting period before financial revenue and expenses, depreciation, amortisation and corporate income tax.)
+EBITDA - Profit for the reporting period before financial revenue and expenses, depreciation, amortisation and corporate income tax.)